Masale Bhat Recipe

 Frequently Asked Questions

-For weddings, this Bhat is made without using onion and garlic and ivy gourd (tendli) is definitely added to it along with a mix of other vegetables.
-To make masale bhaat without onion and garlic, keep the below-mentioned process the same but just skip adding these two ingredients.
+This Bhat is made without using onion and garlic for weddings, and ivy gourd (tendli) and a mix of other vegetables are added to it.
+To make masale bhaat without onion and garlic, follow the process below but skip adding these two ingredients.

 Press SAUTE.
 When it says hot, add oil.
-Once the oil is hot, add cumin seeds and asafetida and let them crackle for 3-4 seconds.
-Add onions and cook until they are soft and translucent (4-5 minutes).
-Add ginger-garlic paste and cook for another minute.
-Now add turmeric powder, Kashmiri red chili powder, goda masala, and garam masala powder, and fry for another minute.
-Add the mixed vegetables and fry for 2-3 minutes.
-Drain the water from the rice and add it to the pan along with green chilies.
-Add 1 teaspoon salt and 1 cup of water and stir gently.
-Close the lid of the pot and set the valve to the sealing position.
+Then follow the recipe until adding water.
+Add 1 teaspoon salt and 1 cup of water, and stir gently.
+Close the pot lid and set the valve to the sealing position.
 Press PRESSURE COOK and set the timer to 6 minutes on high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.

-Goda masala and garam masala are two very different spices and cannot be replaced with each other.
-These days goda masala is easily available in all Indian grocery stores or on online portals like Amazon, so get yourself a packet.
+Goda masala and garam masala are two distinct spices that cannot be substituted for each other.
+These days, goda masala is easily available in all Indian grocery stores or on online portals like Amazon, so get yourself a packet.

 Serving Suggestions

-At weddings, it is served along with Mattha and Varan.
+At weddings, it is served along with Taak and Varan.
 These two dishes tone down the spice and heat of the masala bhaat.

 Do not forget to garnish it with some grated fresh coconut.